janmejay484/V-Audio/README.md

 # 🎶 V-Audio — Video & YouTube to MP3 Converter

+⚠️ **Note: This project is under development.**
+YouTube often blocks automated requests — so to use the **YouTube → MP3** feature, you’ll need refreshed cookies.
+Since this is a free version, cookies may expire. 👉 **Please contact me if you’d like to use it** and I’ll refresh access.

 Extract **high-quality MP3 audio** from uploaded video files or directly from YouTube links.
 V-Audio features a clean React frontend and a Node.js backend powered by **FFmpeg + yt-dlp**, deployable on **Vercel + Render**.